gukosowa/kukkingu/next-majors.md

 - @web/test-runner: 0.12.x → latest (0.x not semver-major)
 - chai/@types/chai: 4.x → latest

-Note: packages on 0.x (e.g., thin-backend 0.11.x) are not listed as “major” since their major remains 0.
+Note: packages on 0.x are not listed as “major” since their major remains 0.